Long-time behaviour of degenerate diffusions: UFG-type SDEs and time-inhomogeneous hypoelliptic processes: Notation

 Accordingly, if $\R^N \ni X_t$ is the solution at time $t$ of the SDE \eqref{SDE}, then $X_t^j$ denotes the $j$-th component of $X_t$.
 We will sometimes want to stress the dependence of the solution $X_t$ on the initial datum; when this is the case, we will write $X_t^{(x)}$ if $X_0=x$.
 Finally, given a probability measure $\mu$ and a function $f$ which is integrable with respect to $\mu$, we shall define $\mu(f)$ by

 We shall use the following function spaces throughout the paper.
-For any $N\geq 1$ and closed set $E\subseteq \R^N$; \begin{itemize} \item We denote by $C_b(E)$ the space of all functions $f:E\to\R$ which are continuous and bounded; this space will be endowed with the supremum norm. \item We say that a real-valued function $f$ is $C^\infty$ if it has continuous derivatives of all orders.
-We denote by $C_V^\infty(\R^N)$ the set of all bounded $C^\infty$ functions $f:\R^N\to\R$ which have bounded derivatives of all orders and such that for all $n\in \mathbb{N}$, $\alpha_1,\ldots, \alpha_n$
+For any $N\geq 1$ and closed set $E\subseteq \R^N$; \begin{itemize} \item We denote by $C_b(E)$ the space of all functions $f:E\to\R$ which are continuous and bounded; this space will be endowed with the supremum norm. \item We say that a real-valued function $f$ is $C^\infty$ if it has continuous derivatives of all orders. \item We denote by $C_c^\infty(\R^N)$ the set of all functions $f:\R^N\to\R$ which are $C^{\infty}$ and with compact support. \end{itemize}